 7. Daily and Weekly Reporting to Keep a Track of the Costs

-Another important tip that you have to follow is to keep a regular track of your restaurant business, which can only happen when you keep a regular record of the operations being undertaken by your restaurant.
+Another important tip that you have to follow is to keep a regular track of your restaurant business.
+This can only happen when you keep a regular record of the operations being undertaken by your restaurant.
 By keeping a track on the numbers and regular reporting the managers will be able to control food costs, Labor Costs and simultaneously keep a lookout on sales-purchase reports.

 The purchases-sales report should be audited on a weekly or fortnightly basis depending on the size of the restaurant.